TGDataset: Collecting and Exploring the Largest Telegram Channels Dataset

-Finally, we find the channels of the topics of US news and Covid are mostly biased towards the right.
-In particular, while on the topic of World news very few channels belong to the extreme right (76), we find they are predominant in the topics of Religion, with 590 channels, of US news, with 1,144 channels, and of Covid, with 601 channels.
-Moreover, these three topics are those where we find a higher presence of news sources questionable, with 1,353 for Religion, 2,320 for the US news, and 1,277 for Covid.
-Using the details about the classification of MBFC, we investigate the reason these outlets are classified as questionable.
-Surprisingly, we discover that 55\% of Religions, 80\% of US news, and 85\% of Covid questionable channels share contents of news outlets that MBFC associates with conspiracy theories.

-This first high-level study shows that, in Telegram, there are many channels spreading news from unreliable news outlets.
-Thus, we believe that the TGDatset could be a useful resource for researchers to better understand the techniques used for the diffusion of misinformation, fake news, and conspiracy theories.
+Conversely, channels dealing with US News and Covid were predominantly right-leaning.
+Specifically, the extreme right was underrepresented in World News (76 channels) but predominant in Religion (590 channels), US News (1,144 channels), and Covid (601 channels).
+These three topics—Religion, US News, and Covid—also had the highest number of channels sharing content from questionable sources, with 1,353, 2,320, and 1,277 channels, respectively.
+Analyzing the reasons behind their questionable classification, we find that 55\% of Religion, 80\% of US News, and 85\% of Covid questionable channels shared content from outlets associated with conspiracy theories by MBFC.